atomaszewicz/Bond/RStudio/Analysis.md

 ```
 ![rate_metricbond](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/rate_metricbond.png?raw=TRUE)

-We note the LetterBoxd ratings are almost always above all the others.
-We also notice that the IMDb ratings don't change that much while the RT critic and user ratings are very sporadic.
+The first thing I noticed was that e that the IMDb ratings don't change that much while others are quite sporadic.
 We also notice that the LetterBoxd scores are almost always above the others;this is investigated in part A of the Appendix.

 ### Score Changes

-Now let's study how much each rating changes between titles:
+Let's look into how much each rating changes between titles.

 ```R
 #Create a blank data frame and fill it up with the differences